 You’ll need enough contrast to make clear the navigation and choices on your site while allowing the text to be readable.
 The most effective sites have simple color schemes, as in the second image above.
 Two or three colors should be more than enough.
 Many volunteer sites use only the logo or brand colors of their organization.

 If your organization doesn’t have a clearly defined set of brand colors or you need to select specific colors for text and button navigation, consider using a site like Coolors to generate a color palette that works together.
 You can even select one color as inspiration and build the palette around that for a successful design!

 Once you have decided on a simplified color palette, stick to those colors for any new edits of your volunteer site.
 This way, you’ll be sure that design elements all fit together.

 Next, you’ll want to begin gauging the flow of your volunteer site’s calls-to-action.
 Imagine you’ve never seen it before and generally assess what stands out to you.

 Pay particular attention to two things: buttons and options.
 Anything that concerns actions you’d like visitors to your site to take are important.
 Consider:

-Take the homepage of this site, for example.
-Using a contrasting red button (contrast is key), it draws the eye to the donate button, making certain that each visitor can immediately access this target page if they wish.
-Additionally, there are other red “Learn More” buttons on different components of the homepage, enticing the visitor to continue engaging with the site.
+Take this homepage from University of Colorado, for example.
+Using a contrasting gold button (contrast is key), the website draws the eye to the Volunteer Now button, making certain that each visitor can immediately access this target page if they wish.
+Additionally, there are other gold buttons below, enticing the visitor to continue engaging with the site.